dbazile/andsoitcontinues.com/data/markdown/quote-who-are-the-real-heros-of-programming-.md

+---
-Date:    2013-09-25
+date:    2013-09-25
-Subject: Quote: Who are the Real Heros of Programming?
+subject: 'Quote: Who are the Real Heros of Programming?'
-Tags:    humility
-Type:    quote
+type:    quote
+tags:
+    - humility
+---

 Who are the real heros of programming?